VKwamboka/phase-3-project/README.md

 ## How to install
 ---
-Go grab the [back-end too](https://github.com/adelinealmanzar/phase-3-sinatra-react-project)!
-Read install instructions there as well.

-- Simply fork and clone this repo down to your local machine.
+Simply fork and clone this repo down to your local machine.

+### Back-end
+To set up the backend, run these commands:

+ 1. `bundle install`
+ 2. `bundle exec rake db:migrate db:seed`
+ 3. You can run the app and explore your API in the Postman by using the custom Rake task:
+    `bundle exec rake server'

+### Front-end
-- Run `npm install` from terminal in the app directory to install dependences
+1. Run `npm install` from terminal in the app directory to install dependences
-- Finally `npm run` from terminal in app directory to start up the app server at `localhost:3000`.
+2. Finally `npm start` from terminal in app directory to start up the app server at `localhost:3000`.
- - N.B. backend connections are set to `loalhost:9292`.